 For an integer N, there are elements ranging from 0 to N-1.
-Certain elements can be transformed to other elements.
+Certain elements can be transformed into other elements.
 Each transformation requires a certain effort which is equal to 1 unit, for each transformation.
 An element A can be transformed to element B, if and only if A != B and A & B = A (where & is the bitwise AND operator).
-We need find the maximum effort possible to obtain the element with value X, from the element with value 0, by a series of transformations.
+We need to find the maximum effort possible to obtain the element with value X, from the element with value 0, by a series of transformations.

 Input : X = 2